 - The tree is a beech, probably an example of Fagus sylvatica, a native British species.

 - It shows signs of damage, which was probably inflicted early in its life.

-- Its age is uncertain, but a single tree at the present location has been displayed in Ordnance Survey maps for over 100 years.
+- The single tree at the present location has been displayed in Ordnance Survey maps for over 100 years.